 Laboratory of Suicide Studies

-To support the design and conduct of research on the correlates of, and risk factors for, suicidal behaviors across the life span.
-LSS research may involve basic social, behavioral, and biological, preclinical, clinical, and epidemiological studies of suicide that form the building blocks for preventive intervention research.
+The Laboratory of Suicide Studies aims to support the design and conduct of research on the correlates of, and risk factors for, suicidal behaviors across the life span.
+Our research may involve basic social, behavioral, and biological, preclinical, clinical, and epidemiological studies of suicide that form the building blocks for preventive intervention research.

 Faculty & Staff